-Branch code: The branch code for Absa Bank Ghana is represented as XXX.
-Absa Ghana Limited has not registered a BIC code for an individual bank branch, so all the branches in Ghana are using the same branch code, which is XXX.
+Branch code: The branch code for Absa Bank Ghana is represented as 3X.
+Absa Ghana Limited has not registered a BIC code for an individual bank branch, so all the branches in Ghana are using the same branch code, which is 3X.

 Read this guide too: Consolidated Bank Ghana Mobile Banking Code.